Chico

 - 5817 (Lot 109) Cougar Prowl Run NW

 One of our most popular two story plans.
-The LIVINGSTON plan at SKYFALL by GARRETTE CUSTOM HOMES ~ This home is in the beginning stages but all structural and design center options have been selected through our design studio.
-This five bedroom / four and half bath home features a great room, downstairs guest with attached bath a gorgeous fireplace, gourmet kitchen and luxurious primary suite
+The LIVINGSTON plan at SKYFALL by GARRETTE CUSTOM HOMES ~ This home is well under construction with all selections being made by our talented and professional design team.
+This four bedroom / four and half bath home features a great room, downstairs guest with attached bath a gorgeous fireplace, gourmet kitchen and luxurious primary suite on the second

 Eileen Deggendorfer Giroux GCH Puget Sound, Inc.